Last Updated on December 19, 2020 by Carol Gillette

 Overcoming Cannabis Use Disorder and Quelling Psychotic Symptoms

-The Alternative to Meds Center does not believe in trading one drug dependency for another.
-Our team of evidence-based, holistic treatment specialists help people overcome drug use and effectively manage mental health conditions without reliance on medications.
+Alternative to Meds Center does not believe in trading one drug dependency for another.
+Our team of treatment specialists employs evidence-based holistic therapies to help people overcome drug use and effectively manage mental health conditions without reliance on medications.
 We also know the value of the detox process and how an integrated and personalized approach increases the chances of a positive recovery experience.
-The Holistic Detox Program at the Alternative to Meds Center helps clean the body to enable a better recovery experience.
+The Holistic Detox Program at Alternative to Meds Center helps clean the body to enable a better recovery experience.
 Various holistic therapies and treatments help remove environmental toxins and identify nutritional deficiencies from prolonged substance abuse and the physical toll addiction takes on the human body.